 Historically, IRAs have achieved an average annual return of 7 to 10%.
 Your profits increase when you invest your IRA contributions and investment gains in interest and dividend opportunities, such as stocks, mutual funds, bonds, exchange-traded funds and certificates of deposit.
 Synchrony Bank, formerly known as GE Capital Bank, is a subsidiary of Synchrony Financial.
 Synchrony Bank offers Roth IRA CDs and traditional IRA CDs.

+To help you compare the different options available, you can use a Gold IRA comparison chart to make an informed decision.
 Founded in 1993 by brothers Tom and David Gardner, The Motley Fool helps millions achieve financial freedom through our website, podcasts, books, newspaper columns, radio programs and premium investment services.
 Roth IRAs are a great tool to help you save more for retirement.
 Unlike its counterpart of a traditional IRA, a Roth IRA doesn't offer an upfront tax deduction.
 On the other hand, account holders pay taxes on their contributions the year they are made, but they don't pay any taxes on growth or withdrawals when they retire.

 Hopefully, you'll be able to withdraw much more than you contribute to your Roth IRA, but it all depends on the type of returns you can manage in the account.
 The value of a Roth IRA only increases if you invest the money you contribute.
 Investing allows your contributions to generate compound interest over time.
 Capitalization occurs when your money makes you more money, which in turn makes you even more money.